khaledhasanzami/Intel_image_classification/Problem to solve.md

   - Not much variance in the traing dataset
   - Use of 50% dropout

-** The updated version with the solution will be uploaded on 25-04-2021 **
+**The updated version with the solution will be uploaded on 25-05-2021**